SethReis/cs245-project-group-p3/course_code/README.md

 ### 1. **Initialization**
 - Configure model and device settings.
-- Load required components such as ChunkExtractor, Sentence Transformer, TF-IDF, and Cross-Encoder.
+- Load required components such as Chunk Extractor, Sentence Transformer, TF-IDF, and Cross-Encoder.

 ### 2. **Batch Query Execution**
 The core execution flow involves:

+**Step 0: Chunk Retrieval**
+- The Chunk Extractor parses the document, breaking it up into chunks (document snippets).

-**Step 1: Keyword and Vector-Based Search**
+**Step 1a: Keyword Search**
 - Keyword Extraction:
     - Keywords are extracted from the query using the LLM.
-    - The extraction process prioritizes the most important terms for searching relevant information.
 - Search Execution:
-    - A TF-IDF Vectorizer performs keyword-based searches against preprocessed text chunks, prioritizing n-gram matches.
+    - A TF-IDF Vectorizer performs keyword-based searches against preprocessed text chunks.
+    - Chunks containing the keywords are obtained from this step.

+**Step 1b: Vector Search**
-    - Simultaneously, a SentenceTransformer model encodes the query and text chunks into dense vectors for vector-based semantic search.
+- A SentenceTransformer model encodes the query and text chunks into dense vectors for vector-based semantic search.
+- Chunks with semantically similar meanings (based on sentence-embeddings) are obtained from this step.

 **Step 2: Merging and Deduplication**
 - Results from both keyword-based and vector-based searches are combined into a single list.